Joseph Wright (American painter): Busts

-Wright's clay bust may have been nearing completion in late 1783, when Patience Wright, now back in London, wrote to Washington in December: "My Friends Write to me from America that Joseph Wright (my Son) has painted a Likeness and also moddel'd (sic) a Clay Busto of General Washington which will be a very great honor to My Famaly (sic)."
+Wright's clay bust may have been nearing completion in late 1783, when Patience Wright, then back in London, wrote to Washington in December: "My Friends Write to me from America that Joseph Wright (my Son) has painted a Likeness and also moddel'd (sic) a Clay Busto of General Washington which will be a very great honor to My Famaly (sic)."
 In April 1784, the Congressional committee paid Wright $233.33 for the clay bust.
 But it provided no funding for the bust to be transported to France for the U.S. Minister to the Court of Versailles, Benjamin Franklin, to select a sculptor.
 Instead, the bust was delivered to Congress, then meeting at Trenton, New Jersey.
 The idea of commissioning a bronze equestrian statue of Washington seems to have been abandoned during the French Revolution.
 Wright's clay bust is presumed to have been destroyed by the British during the War of 1812, in the August 1814 burning of the U.S. Capitol.

 Congress also commissioned Wright to model a life-size plaster relief bust of Washington, that he completed in January 1785.
 He created a half-size plaster version of this for Martha Washington, that remains at Mount Vernon.
 He modeled at least two profile relief heads in wax, that are now at Mount Vernon and the Winterthur Museum in Delaware.
 Wright painted a c.1790 profile bust of Washington in uniform, which he engraved and published as a print.
 Thomas Jefferson judged Wright's engraving very highly: "I have no hesitation in pronouncing Wright's drawing to be a better likeness of the General than [Charles Willson] Peale's."

 Other portraits

 Wright moved his portrait studio to New York City in 1786.
 Two years later the city became the first national capital under the U.S. Constitution.

 Wright's Portrait of Frederick Muhlenberg (1790), is the only known image of the first Speaker of the U.S. House of Representatives.
-It is also the only known image of the interior of Federal Hall, where both houses of Congress met, 1788-1790.
+It is also the only known image of the interior of Federal Hall, where both houses of Congress met, 1788–1790.
 New York City served as the national capital for two years, and the portrait shows Muhlenberg seated at his desk on the dais of the House Chamber.
 Wright later painted a pendant portrait of Muhlenberg's wife, and the two portraits hung in their family home in Trappe, Pennsylvania.
-That home is now a house museum, where Mrs. Muhlenberg's portrait hangs alongside a 19th-centrury copy after Wright's Speaker Muhlenberg portrait.
+That home is now a house museum, where Mrs. Muhlenberg's portrait hangs alongside a 19th-century copy after Wright's Speaker Muhlenberg portrait.
 The original portrait is now in the National Portrait Gallery, and an 1881 copy by Samuel Bell Waugh is in the U.S. House of Representatives art collection.

-Wright painted pendant portraits of Charles Thomson, secretary of the Continental Congress, 1774-1789, and his second wife, Hannah Harrison.
+Wright painted pendant portraits of Charles Thomson, secretary of the Continental Congress, 1774–1789, and his second wife, Hannah Harrison.